 The bosonic temperature anisotropy is arbitrarily assumed in the third direction of a local cartesian coordinate system $\{1,2,3\}$ with $T_3\equiv T_\|<T_\perp$ the parallel temperature, and $T_\perp$ the isotropic reference temperature in the two perpendicular directions.
-Defining $A=T_\perp/T_\|-1=\big(1-\tau\big)/\tau$, the distribution of states $n_\mathbf{p}$ with respect to the boson momentum $\mathbf{p}$ becomes
+Defining $A_\tau=T_\perp/T_\|-1=\big(1-\tau\big)/\tau$, the distribution of states $n_\mathbf{p}$ with respect to the boson momentum $\mathbf{p}$ becomes

-where $\epsilon_\mathrm{p}=\big(p_\perp^2+p_\|^2\big)/2m$, $\tan\theta=p_\perp/p_\|$, and the zero momentum (ground) state occupation $n_0=n_{\mathrm{p}=0}$ has been separated out.
-This ground state still depends on the chemical potential $\mu$, $\tau$ (through $A$), and angle $\theta=\tan^{-1}\big(\mu_\perp/\mu_\|\big)$.
-It is clear that the angle is the same as that for the momenta.
-It is also clear that, like for all ideal boson gases, independent of the presence of an anisotropy, the chemical potential $\mu\lesssim 0$ is negative with modulus approaching $\big|\mu\big|\to0$ at some low critical temperature $T_{\perp c}\big(\mu=0\big)$ which for massless bosons vanishes but is finite for massive bosons.
+where $\epsilon_\mathrm{p}=p^2/2m$, $\tan\theta=p_\perp/p_\|$, and the zero momentum (ground) state occupation $n_0=n_{\mathrm{p}=0}$ has been separated out.
+(A proof is given in the Methods section.) {This ground state still depends on the chemical potential $\mu$ and, through $A_\tau$ on the anisotropy $\tau$.
+Maintaining a thermal non-equilibrium state, as required, it is clear that the chemical potential in the two orthogonal directions must differ.
+Hence, the angle between the parallel and perpendicular chemical potentials is the same as that for the momenta $\theta=\tan^{-1}\big(\mu_\perp/\mu_\|\big)$. } It is also clear that, like for all ideal boson gases, independent of the presence of anisotropy, the chemical potential $\mu\lesssim 0$ is negative with modulus approaching $\big|\mu\big|\to0$ at some low critical temperature $T_{\perp c}\big(\mu=0\big)$ which for massless bosons vanishes but is finite for massive bosons.
 This anisotropy-caused angular dependence complicates the problem.
 One may note that for $x=0$ the ordinary Bose distribution is recovered, independent of any anisotropy.
 Hence for all anisotropies the ground state occupation $n_0$ corresponds to the perpendicular direction at zero energy, thereby in retrospect justifying the choice of $T_\perp$ as reference temperature.

 Putting $\mu=0$ and as usually integrating over energy \citep{kittel1980,huang1987,lifshitz1998} yields an estimate for the critical temperature under the assumption of constant total particle number $\mathcal{N}$, constant volume $\mathcal{V}$, and density $N\equiv\mathcal{N}/\mathcal{V}$ from